daniel-pimenta-cc/virtual-card-generator/README.md

 ### Prerequisites

-* PHP
-* Composer
+* Docker
-* MySQL
+* Docker Compose

-Before starting the project, make sure you have PHP, Composer and MySQL installed on your machine.
+Before starting the project, make sure you have Docker and Docker Compose installed on your machine.

 ### Installation